arnard76/COMPSCI-student-lab-marking/README.md

-- some students weren't found in the app search so I noted them on whatsapp some students weren't in the app's database/server storage because the source is the excel file which was updated TEMP solution: update from excel permanent solution: read excel automatically or use a common database for both?
+- some students weren't found in the app search so I noted them on whatsapp some students weren't in the app's database/server storage because the source is the excel file which was updated TEMP solution: update from excel ✅ permanent solution: read excel automatically or use a common database for both?

+After second lab issues:

+- have to go to database to export mark students data for excel automate script once lab is over, would be great to display the inputs for the excel script e.g. as 3 copy-paste actions on a laptop